Holiday Recipes – Kahlua & Cream Trifle

 And here is the finished product:

 While the kids would probably also enjoy the trifle (with the exception of the 1 tsp of Kalhua in the pudding, all the alcohol will cook off while baking) it certainly has a more grown-up vibe to it.
-My son Andrew was much more excited about buying ingredients to make Christmas-themed Chex Muddy Buddies.
-If you’ve made Chex Muddy Buddies before, you would know 2 things about them: 1. they are delicious, and 2. shaking them in a bag is the most fun part of the recipe, and kids love to help with this part.
-The recipe is basically taken from the back of the Chex box, but I added some colorful sprinkles to bring a Christmas flair to it.
+My son was much more excited about buying ingredients to make Christmas-themed Chex Muddy Buddies.
+If you’ve made Chex Muddy Buddies before, you would know two things about them: they are delicious, and shaking them in a bag is the most fun part of the recipe.
+Kids love to help with that.
+The recipe is basically taken from the back of the Chex box, but I added some sprinkles to give it a Christmas flair.